ibamir/ibamir/README.md

 *   **Orion** — High-fidelity AI chatbot.
 (Learning Project)
 *   **Menarra** — AI SaaS that converting YouTube videos into an organaized learing path
 *   **Clip it** — A mobile app that lets users clip, save, and organize anything directly in Notion.
+*   **Evoon** — A I SaaS graphic design that user design and generate images using AI through a node system.
 *   **Something Stealth** — New ideas in progress.

 <br/>